 The typical uses of an SPV include:

 Can be used by an originating party to securitise loans (or other receivables) by creating an SPV which purchases these assets by issuing debt, secured on these underlying assets.
+The ADGM allows to register pledges with the Registration Authority, and these pledges will have to be cleared before any share transfers can be affected on the SPV.
+Do get in touch should you require more information on how to register a pledge with the ADGM.

 Real Estate Investments: